 We utilize a mountain spring for drinking water.
 Drinking water can be retrieved on the way into the yurts.
 With gear hauls, we will gather at least 5 gallons of water for your group.
 If not using gear haul, water jugs are recommended, as is a hatchet to break the ice that forms over the spring.
 We drink from the spring untreated; however this decision is ultimately yours.
 Boiling or treating water with iodine are good options.
 Otherwise, culinary/ washing water is gained from melting snow.

 The yurts are heated by wood burning stoves and all firewood is provided.
 Inside the yurts there are wood bunks full of dry, split wood.
 Outside the yurts there are woodpiles where rounds can be found for splitting.

 What do I need to bring?

-Where can I rent backcountry skiing equipment in Missoula?
+Where can I rent backcountry skiing equipment in Missoula or Bozeman?

-Visit MT Ski Tech in Missoula ($229 for skis, boots, beacon, shovel, and probe when you tell them you're taking a class with YurtSki!)
-Or head to Last Best Ski & Paddle for Black Crow AT skis or Weston Splitboards with Spark bindings (beacons, shovels, probes available, too).
+Last Best Ski & Paddle has Black Crow AT skis or Weston Splitboards with Spark bindings (beacons, shovels, probes also available)

 What is supplied at the yurts?